FrameworkComputer/linux-docs/framework12/nixOS.md

 It can be enabled by adding the `<nixos-hardware/framework/12-inch/13th-gen-intel>` module to your NixOS modules.

-If it is not working.
+If it is not working (tablet mode).
 Use the option below.

 ## Enabling the accelerometer and tablet mode
 Tablet mode signals the desktop environment that the keyboard is folded back. libinput disables the keyboard and touchpad - firmware also does that.
 And GNOME/KDE enable screen rotation based on the accelerometer, see below.